praduca/halvm-test/README.md

 `[vagrant@default-fedora-20 ~]$` prompt `sudo reboot`.

-In a few moments we should be able to verify a Haskell program will run directly by the Xen hypervisor: `bundle exec kitchen verify`
+In a few moments we should be able to verify a Haskell program will run directly on the Xen hypervisor: `bundle exec kitchen verify`

 To play... login and try some examples: